Would you like fries with that?

 Let’s explore five techniques to customize your upsells and cross-sells.

 Especially in the SaaS market, you want customers coming back.
 It’s up to your team to not only provide value but also to give value at the right time.

 Start with who you know.
 Marketing Metrics reports that it’s 50% easier to sell to existing customers than to new prospects.

 Consider it a natural next step in the customer lifecycle.
-Use data to identify what problems your current customers want solved.
+Use data to identify what problems your current customers want to be solved.

 Then, demonstrate to consumers how your additional services can help them achieve greater success.

 Upselling to customers at the right time matters.
-For instance, don’t sell a blog management platform to a company who recently outsourced these duties.
+For instance, don’t sell a blog management platform to a company that recently outsourced these duties.